PADM 583. Effective Managerial Communications. 1 Hour.

 Semester course; 3 lecture hours.
 3 credits.
-Prerequisites: PADM 624 and PADM 625, or permission of the instructor.
+Prerequisite: PADM 624 or permission of the instructor.
 This course is project-oriented, emphasizing practical experience in the design and conduct of policy analysis or program evaluation studies.
 Emphasizes political environment and client relationships.

 PADM 628.
 Environmental Policy and Administration.
 3 Hours.